arctern-io/arctern-bootcamp/nytaxi_en/README.md

 <img src="./pic/nyc_taxi_distance_gt_20km.png">

-Similarly, we found that straight-line distances greater than 20 kilometers are also triggered from the city center to a place farther away.
-In summary, we have completed the analysis of NYC taxi data on transaction amount and straight-line distance, more analysis functions can refer to **[Arctern API](https://arctern.io/docs/versions/v0.2.x/development-doc-cn/html/api/pandas_api/pandas_api.html)**。
+We can see that trips with straight-line distances greater than 20 kilometers are also from the city center to a farther away place.

+Now you have completed the analysis of NYC taxi data on transaction amount and straight-line distance, for more functions please refer to **[Arctern API](https://arctern.io/docs/versions/v0.2.x/development-doc-cn/html/api/pandas_api/pandas_api.html)**。